wongkc/Getting-and-Cleaning-Data/CodeBook.md

 ## Files

-The following files are included (this information was copied from the README.txt file):
+The following files are included:

 - 'README.txt'